DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_overview.md

 - Narrowly scoped, domain-specific agents.
 - Strictly constrained input parameters per skill.
 - A robust review-and-correction loop at each phase.
-- Fully transparent and auditable execution workflows.
+- Fully transparent, auditable, and reproducible execution workflows.

-## How the Framework Works
+### How the Framework Works

-For each user request/prompt, the agent execution follows a strict sequence:
+For each user request/prompt, the agent execution follows a pre-defined run sequence:

+0. A user requests to run an engineering analysis or design case.
-1. The MCP server identifies the best domain agent and skill for the request.
+1. The MCP server identifies the best domain agent and skill for the user request.
-2. It semetically parse the input information from user-prompt to the skill's input values.
+2. It semantically parses the input information from the user prompt into the skill's input values.
-3. It creates a new isolated case folder for that run.
+3. It creates a new isolated case folder and copies the pre-defined case configuration files from the selected agent.
-4. It runs the **prepare** phase and checks the review result.
+4. It runs the selected skill following the **prepare->review->run->review->analyze->review** workflow.
+All the skill's predefined run commands are executed here.
-5. It runs the **run** phase and checks the review result.
-6. It runs an **analyze** phase and checks the final review result.
+5. The final result is passed to the agent playbook with additional evaluations and instructions to correct potential errors.
+6. If everything passes, the final results, including PNG plots, an interactive visualization server, and a case summary, are sent back to the user.

 This review gate after every phase is a key guardrail.
 If a review fails, the workflow stops and requests correction before moving forward.